JohnBell23/Stm32SpiLcdChristmasTree/README.md

 # Stm32SpiLcdChristmasTree
-Draw christmas tree to LCD
+This project draws a christmas tree to LCD.

-for how to setup the hardware see https://github.com/JohnBell23/LcdOnStm32ViaSpi
+For how to setup the hardware see https://github.com/JohnBell23/LcdOnStm32ViaSpi

+under construction...